Omni Family Health

 On August 7, 2024, we became aware of claims that information was taken from our systems and posted on the dark web.
 The dark web is a hidden part of the internet that is not accessible through regular search engines like Google.
 Upon learning of these claims, we immediately initiated an investigation and engaged outside cybersecurity specialists to assist with our efforts.
 We also notified federal law enforcement.

-Through the investigation, Omni determined the data posted on the dark web appeared to be related to Omni’s patients and employees.
-Consequently, we are notifying individuals whose information could be included in the posted data.
+Through the investigation, Omni determined the data posted on the dark web appeared to be related to Omni’s patients and workers.
+Consequently, we are notifying individuals whose information may be included in the posted data.

 What Information Was Involved?

-Although the information involved varies depending on the individual and their relationship with Omni Family Health, this section provides details regarding the personal information potentially affected by this incident.
+Although the information involved varies depending on the individual and their relationship with Omni, this section provides details regarding the personal information potentially affected by this incident.

-1. Current or Former Patients: If you are a current or former patient of Omni, or were referred to Omni for medical care, the following types of information related to you were potentially involved in this incident: name, address, Social Security number, date of birth, health insurance plan information, and medical information.
+1. Patient Records and Information: Omni collects necessary information from patients to deliver medical services and care.
+If you are a current or former patient of Omni, or were referred to Omni for medical care, your information may have been involved in the incident.
+This information may include details such as your name, address, demographic information, Social Security number, date of birth, health insurance and claims information, medical/clinical information, government identifier (e.g., driver’s license), and bank account information.

-• Current or Former Employees: If you are a current or former employee of Omni, the following types of information related to you were potentially involved in this incident: name, address, Social Security number, date of birth, medical information, health insurance information and financial account information related to direct deposit.
-Additionally, if you provided Omni with information about your dependents and beneficiaries, their information might also be affected.
+2. Work Relationship: If you have or had a work relationship with Omni (e.g., as a current or former employee), the information potentially involved includes your name, address, demographic information, Social Security number, date of birth, medical information, health insurance and claims information, government identifier (e.g., driver’s license), and bank account information.
+Additionally, if you provided Omni with information about your dependents and beneficiaries, that information might also be affected.

 For further details and to access resources specifically available to your dependents and beneficiaries, please contact our dedicated call center.
 It’s possible that your dependents and beneficiaries will receive a separate letter.
 Please be assured that the letter is legitimate and relates to this incident, which we are notifying you about separately.